mybonk/mybonk-wiki/baby-rabbit-holes.md

 - Network:
   - Speed test: [https://www.speedtest.net]()
   - Scanners:
     - [findssh](https://github.com/scivision/findssh#readme): Command line tool to scan entire IPv4 subnet in less than 1 second.
 Without NMAP.
+It is extremely quick but sometimes it misses some hosts so run it a couple of time to be sure it scanned them all.

     Example:
     ```bash